 The flight tickets with two stopovers to Tromso from Madrid cost 200€ round trip, with a checked bag.

 Total flight expenses = 200 € per person *

 * Note: Price for flights from Spain.
-However, from other countries such as the United States, flights to Lofoten are very expensive (above $ 1,000).
-Still the trip certainly deserves it.
+However, from other countries such as the United States, flights to Lofoten are very expensive (above $ 1,000).– still worth the trip nonetheless!

-If you do not have an European health insurance card, it is more than advisable that you take out travel insurance.
-For those of you from outside Europe I recommend the Schengen Travel Insurance offered by Mondo, since for only 1.27 € / day you will be insured with € 30,000 to move around any country of the Schengen area, including Norway.
+If you do not have a European health insurance card, it is more than advisable that you purchase travel insurance.
+For those of you from outside Europe, I recommend the Schengen Travel Insurance offered by Mondo.
+For only 1.27 € / day, you will be insured with € 30,000 to move around any country of the Schengen area, including Norway.

-As we collaborate with them, they have given us a 5% discount for our readers.
-To enjoy it you have to enter its website from here:
+As we collaborate with them, they have given a 5% discount for our readers.
+Enter its website from here to enjoy your discount:

 Total expenses in travel insurance = 32 € x 0.95 = 30.5 € (2 people)

 The cheapest way to travel to Lofoten is by renting a Camper Van.
 We found one that was especially cheap in Tromso, Norwagon, so we rented the van from there and drove it to Lofoten.